nuneskris/nuneskris.github.io/_teaching/LakeHouse-Play-Table-Iceberg-ETL.md

 collection: teaching
 type: "Lakehouse"
 permalink: /teaching/LakeHouse-Play-Table-Iceberg-ETL
-date: 2024-07-01
 venue: "Iceberg, Spark"
 date: 2024-06-01
 location: "Docker"
 ---
+<img width="354" alt="image" src="/images/teachings/iceberg/Icebergdockerminio.png">
 This is a continuation from the post which focused on [Setup, Table Management and Schema Evolution of Iceberg](https://nuneskris.github.io/teaching/LakeHouse-Play-Table-Iceberg)

-<img width="354" alt="image" src="/images/teachings/iceberg/Icebergdockerminio.png">

 The main reason for using Spark on Iceberg, is for it to provide ETL services on a table.
 This demo aims to perform the below